 There are mitochondrial support supplements which can be more effective than exogenous ATP.
 We will discuss these supplements, such as NAC, ALA, CoQ10, carnitine, creatine and others in detail in our blog next week.
 Please check back with us to find out more!

-* Stay tuned for next week’s article on Sports Nutrition & Supplements for Mitochondrial Health *
+* Thanks for tuning into this article on maximizing energy for sports.
+Stay tuned for next week’s article on Sports Nutrition & Supplements for Mitochondrial Health *